 Serve chicken roti with a twist; usually, this is a stew-type dish, but stringing it up on skewers makes it far more sophisticated.
 Use the roti to wrap around the skewer and soak up the alluring sauce.
 Make a pot of sumptuous soup flavored with pumpkin and chocolate, topped with luxurious lobster.
 For dessert, nibble on tiny cakes with a heady smack of ginger and drunken fruit salsa.
 All of these can be made in advance and reheated with finishing touches for easy entertaining.

-I couldn’t complete this Christmas menu without mention of the magical qualities of the Caribbean spice rack.
+I couldn’t complete this Christmas menu without mentioning the aphrodisiac qualities of the Caribbean spice rack–foods of love are my area of expertise!
 Ingredients like chiles, cloves, ginger, cocoa and cinnamon are so perfectly suited for an evening of passion.
 And, of course, so is the luxury of adding lobster to your meal.
 Let that be your little holiday gift to your guests.